Please introduce yourself.

 I definitely recommend it to all my friends and connections.
-Very often I hear people say “Oh, I find cybersecurity very interesting, but I am not very technical. ” or “I wanna do it, but I don’t know where to start.”.
+Very often I hear people say, “Oh, I find cybersecurity very interesting, but I am not very technical. ” or “I want to do it, but I don’t know where to start.”.
 Cyberworkplace is a great start.
 You have people with different interests and skill levels, which are willing to spend time with you and help you find what you like and what potentially you are good at.

 Furthermore, from a networking perspective, Cyberworkplace, its ambassadors, board and partnering organizations are always willing to support your future goals.

 Is there anything else that you would like to add?

 I would like to thank everyone involved in Cyberworkplace and its projects: from organizers, supporters, to the students.
 Everybody there has enabled me to transition from a student to a young professional, and from a non-technical to a (more) technical person.